-In Vietnam, there is no specific type of employment contract for temporary workers, as the recently enacted version of the Labour Code has eliminated the previous contract category of "seasonal/specific job" employees, which had previously applied to employees with contract terms of under 12 months.
-Now, temporary workers are simply workers under fixed-term employment contracts, which have no minimum term, and a maximum term of 36 months.
-Therefore, all employees (even those on very short-term contracts) are entitled to the same wages, the same rights and obligations, and the same opportunities, treatment and working conditions as indefinite term employees.
+In Vietnam, there is no specific type of employment contract for temporary workers, as the most recent version of the Labour Code eliminated the previous contract category of "seasonal/specific job" employees (which had previously applied to employees with contract terms of under 12 months).
+Temporary workers are now simply workers under fixed-term employment contracts, which have no minimum term, and a maximum term of 36 months.
+Therefore, all employees (even those on very short-term contracts) are entitled to the same wages, the same rights and obligations, and the same opportunities, treatment and working conditions as indefinite term employees (for more information, see Question 2, Time Periods).